 Warm lemon water

 If it’s in the morning, it’s 9 times out of 10 it's a fasted workout.
 I try to limit my evening workouts in an effort to support my circadian rhythm.

-Some days I will do both pilates and yoga.
+Some days I'll only walk and other days I add on Pilates or yoga post-walk.
 It really depends on a lot of factors: my sleep, blood sugar, and overall energy levels.
-I won’t do HIIT and another workout in the same day.
+I won’t do HIIT and another workout on the same day.

 If you’ve been following me a while, you’re sick of hearing me say “my fasted morning workout,” ha!

-Here’s why I’m so obsessed: Fasted workouts can increase human growth hormone, testosterone, and help burn fat and increase lean muscle.
-Going into a morning workout fasted can increase HGH, which will help preserve muscle tissue and cause lipolysis (fat breakdown).
+Here’s why: Fasted workouts can increase human growth hormone, testosterone, and help burn fat and increase lean muscle.
+Going into a morning workout fasted can increase HGH, which will help preserve muscle tissue and ignites lipolysis (fat breakdown).
 Pair a morning fasted workout with the right exercise for you to get the biggest changes in body composition.

-If i have a workout at 11 or noon, I will not go in fasted unless I had a late night dinner and am still not hungry.
+If I have a workout at after 10 am, I will not go in fasted unless I had a really late-night dinner and am still not hungry.